Buena Vista Rancheria of Me-Wuk Indians of California: Casino

 Harrah's Northern California is a tribal casino owned by the tribe and located on its reservation.
 Caesars Entertainment manages the casino and licenses the Harrah's name to the tribe.
 The casino has 71000 sqft of gaming space with 20 table games and about 1,000 slot machines.

 The tribe won its legal fight against Amador County to allow the development of the casino in 2016.
 In 2018, the tribe sold $205 million of high-interest junk bonds to finance the project, and struck its development agreement with Caesars.
 The casino opened on 29 April 2019.

 History

 The rancheria was unilaterally terminated by Congress, along with 42 other rancherias, under the California Rancheria Act of 1958.
 The tribe has been federally recognized since 1985.
 In 1970, President Richard Nixon declared the Rancheria Act a failure.
-The Buena Vista Rancheria tribe joined 16 other native California tribes in a class action lawsuit, Hardwick v.
+The Buena Vista Rancheria tribe joined 16 other native California tribes in a class action lawsuit, Tillie Hardwick v.
 United States to restore their sovereignty, and in 1987, the tribes won their lawsuit.
 On 22 December 1983 the Buena Vista Rancheria tribe ratified its constitution.